Disturbia (EP)

 Disturbia is the second EP by Australian metalcore band Void of Vision, released on 10 November 2017 by UNFD.
 It is their first EP released under label.
 It was self-produced by the band with assistance from Drew Fulk.
 The EP did not feature bassist Matt Thompson despite his last performance being after its release.

 Background and promotion

 On 9 November 2017, the single "Ghost in the Machine" was released alongside an accompanying music video.
 The EP was then released the next day.
-From 17–25 November, Void of Vision co-headlined with Woolongong metalcore band Graves for their farewell tour.
+From 17–25 November, Void of Vision co-headlined with Wollongong metalcore band Graves for their farewell tour.
 They performed at venues across Brisbane, Newcastle, Sydney, Wollongong, Adelaide and Melbourne.

 On 12 January 2018, Disturbia received a limited physical release of 500 vinyl EPs.